lisp-mirror/clast/README.md

 suggest you `load` (or `quickload`) `fiveam` **before** loading the **CLAST** system file, to minimize interaction with the building process.

+### Warnings

+[SBCL](https://www.sbcl.org) generates some hairy warnings during compilation.
+They apear to be type-checking and optimization related (plus the usual obnoxious `style-warnings` about stuff that should not flagged as such).
+There should not be any problems about it.

 Testing